 The boy who showed utter contempt for the courts, police and the law is now ironically seeking the law’s help to avoid his own liabilities.
 Amos is now in the United States seeking asylum, but unfortunately for him he’s now finding out that Singapore may have been the better place.

 According to his Facebook post, he has been “languishing in an American jail for now a total of 24 days” and that he would not be released for a Court hearing until the 30th of January 2017.
 He would then have spent 50 days in an American jail, longer than anything that the Singapore government had sentenced him for.

 Ironically, someone who escaped his country to prevent jail for exercising free speech, is now spending more time in jail for pursing the exercise of free speech.

 Amos Yee should not be granted asylum in the United States.
-He should not be allowed to pick and chose the laws he wants to follow, hopping to another judicial system just so that he can escape the reasonable responsibilities he is obliged to comply.
+He should not be allowed to pick and chose the laws he wants to follow, these laws like the state abestos laws are there to protect the citizen.
+He cannot simply be hopping to another judicial system just so that he can escape the reasonable responsibilities he is obliged to comply.